Pirelli Tyres- Top Investor

-Like all the other leading tyre companies, Pirelli have developed tyre technology for over a hundred years and will bring the boost of the fifth largest tyre company in the world under the Chinese fold.
+Like all the other leading tyre companies.
+So, Pirelli have developed tyre technology for over a hundred years.
+Of course, and will bring the boost of the fifth largest tyre company in the world under the Chinese fold.

-The 7.5 billion Euros bid was agreed by the Pirelli shareholders, was agreed by shareholders last Sunday.
+The 7.5 billion Euros bid was agreed by the Pirelli shareholders.
+Importantly, was agreed by shareholders last Sunday.

 Known as the China National Tyre and Rubber Company, who will go into a joint venture and bid to buy the 26.2% stake of Pirelli from the Italian holding firm of Camfin and a bid for the rest of the tyre company, will follow.

 Pirelli boss Tronchetti Provera is one of the Camfin investors and he is expected to remain as chief executive.
 This type of takeover has been part of my working life in the tyre industry.

 Of course ,the difference is that it is now China and not the USA that are buying the assets of European tyre makers.
 Goodyear tyres were always buying out smaller niche tyre manufacturers to add to their portfolio.